Haymarket affair: Effects on the labor movement and May Day

-The first International Workers' Day was a spectacular success.
+The first May Day was a spectacular success.
 The front page of the New York World on May 2, 1890, was devoted to coverage of the event.
 Two of its headlines were "Parade of Jubilant Workingmen in All the Trade Centers of the Civilized World" and "Everywhere the Workmen Join in Demands for a Normal Day".
 The Times of London listed two dozen European cities in which demonstrations had taken place, noting there had also been rallies in Cuba, Peru and Chile.
 Commemoration of May Day became an annual event the following year.

 The association of May Day with the Haymarket martyrs has remained strong in Mexico.
 Mary Harris "Mother" Jones was in Mexico on May 1, 1921, and wrote of the "day of 'fiestas that marked "the killing of the workers in Chicago for demanding the eight-hour day".
 In 1929, The New York Times referred to the May Day parade in Mexico City as "the annual demonstration glorifying the memory of those who were killed in Chicago in 1887".
 The New York Times described the 1936 demonstration as a commemoration of "the death of the martyrs in Chicago".
 In 1939, Oscar Neebe's grandson attended the May Day parade in Mexico City and was shown, as his host told him, "how the world shows respect to your grandfather".
 In his book about the Haymarket Affair, historian James Green wrote, "No other event in American history has exerted such a hold on the imaginations of people in other lands, especially on the minds of working people in Europe and the Latin world, where the 'martyrs of Chicago' were annually recalled in the iconography of May Day."

 The influence of the Haymarket Affair was not limited to the celebration of May Day.
 Emma Goldman, the activist and political theorist, was attracted to anarchism after reading about the incident and the executions, which she later described as "the events that had inspired my spiritual birth and growth".
 She considered the Haymarket martyrs to be "the most decisive influence in my existence", and was powerfully moved by attending the famous socialist speaker Johanna Greie's speech on the subject, expressing that "at the end of Greie's speech I knew what I had surmised all along: the Chicago men were innocent."
 Her associate Alexander Berkman also described the Haymarket anarchists as "a potent and vital inspiration".
 Others whose commitment to anarchism, or revolutionary socialism, crystallized as a result of the Haymarket Affair included Voltairine de Cleyre and "Big Bill" Haywood, a founding member of the Industrial Workers of the World.
 Goldman wrote to historian Max Nettlau that the Haymarket Affair had awakened the social consciousness of "hundreds, perhaps thousands, of people".